-One of the major ways FSMA is becoming more proactive when it comes to food safety is with imports.
-The melamine incident (listed above) was one of the driving forces behind the Foreign Supplier Verification Program (FSVP) rule and with this rule, it completely changes the paradigm when it comes to sourcing foreign suppliers.
+One of the most significant ways FSMA is more proactive concerns imports.
+The melamine incident was one of the driving forces behind the Foreign Supplier Verification Program (FSVP) rule, and it completely changes the paradigm when it comes to sourcing foreign suppliers.
 Sourcing used to be about finding the cheapest or best supplier for an ingredient.
-Now companies are having to shift to sourcing from suppliers who will work to comply with the FSVP rule.
-That relationship, which is key to not only all the rules, but this one in particular, is more important than ever before.
-Not only will this help to improve relationships with suppliers, but this rule will also help to improve supply chain transparency.
+Now companies must shift to sourcing from suppliers who will work to comply with the FSVP rule.
+That relationship, which is crucial to this rule, is more important than ever before.
+This will help improve relationships with suppliers, but it will also enhance supply chain transparency.

-A Lot of “Firsts”
+A Lot of Firsts

 Additionally, HARPC is a first in the industry as well.
-The emphasis is different from HACCP, and, if anything else, it’s mandatory whereas HACCP was voluntary (or mandatory for GFSI certification).
+The emphasis is different from HACCP, and, if anything else, it’s mandatory, whereas HACCP was voluntary (or mandatory for GFSI certification).

 One of the most common sayings when it comes to audits is: “If it’s not documented, it didn’t happen.”
 FSMA is a dramatic change in the scope of recordkeeping.
 The FDA demands and expects records.
 Every aspect of the substantive rules has a record attached to it.
 Whether it’s for training, validation, verification, monitoring — everything needs to be documented.